tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 This project implements a parallel clustering libraries for CPU and GPU intended for hybrid pixel detectors.
 By clustering, we mean connected-component analysis with respect to spatial and temporal pixel coordinates.
 Namely, it implements algorithms described <a href="https://arxiv.org/abs/2412.11809"> here </a> also published by JINST Journal.

 This project provides free access to source code for non-commercial puproposes on request.
 For access, do not hesitate to contact us.
+We kindly ask the users to cite the corresponding article [TBD], should any of the described parallel clustering method be applied in your work.

 For potential applications, improvements, ideas, bugs or questions please contact me by email either at celko(at)ksvi.mff.cuni.cz or at tomas.celko(at)cvut.cz, I will be happy to help.

 ## Supported hardware
 Currently we support clustering Timepix3 and Timpiex4 hits in data-driven mode.
 Support for frame-based mode and multiple-detector configurations is being implemented.
+Support for other similar detectors or modes is a matter of demand, feel free to let us know about possible applications.

-# News
+## News

 19.12 - We are currently working on finalizing the package for the first (alpha) release of the GPU package.
+26.12 - Baseline testing of all prebuilt libraries has passed, continuing with parameter testing 28.12 - Extended documentation,

 ## CPU parallel clustering